harness/developer-hub/release-notes/continuous-delivery.md

   ![Deployment Type](static/adc95dc9af6b3beecc06149fc8045fd66f6ad514a37d2583addea35354643801.png)
 - The [Email step](https://developer.harness.io/docs/continuous-delivery/cd-technical-reference/cd-gen-ref-category/email_step/) is sending an error even though the email is sent.
 (CDS-50952)

-  In Email step, when there is an invalid address in the **to** setting and a valid email in the **cc** setting, mail is sent to the cc address, but the step is marked as failed.
+  In the **Email** step, when there is an invalid address in the **to** setting and a valid email in the **cc** setting, mail is sent to the cc address, but the step is marked as failed.
 This has been fixed.
 The Email step is marked as success if emails are sent to the cc address.
 - The Custom Approval step doesn't show logs and output variables.
 (CDS-51347,ZD-39060)

   Custom approvals did not show console logs for every shell script execution.
 This was happening due to closing the associated log stream when the shell script execution succeeds or fails.
 Hence, only the first trial was logged on the console.